 I wish to pay forward the generosity of Viola Fodor, health professionals, family, and peers who have helped me on my daily journey towards greater serenity.
 I value honest communication, authenticity, problem solving, and confronting challenges gently.
 I recognize the importance of self-care and the benefit it has on mental health.
 I believe helping others is a part of my journey and I’m here to listen, share, and give you hope.
 LPT™ will help turn up the volume to hearing wisdom, expressing kindness, and bringing your own inner voice back into your life.
-I work in Toronto and look forward to hearing from you.
+I work in the Greater Toronto Area as well as virtually with people in all parts of the world.
+Besides English, I am also fluent in Ukrainian, and look forward to hearing from you.

 I am a counsellor specializing in the psychosocial (emotional, psychological, mental, social, spiritual) aspects of dying, death and bereavement for both patients and caregivers.
 Caregiver stress in end-of-life care has been a long-standing interest of mine.
 I became a caregiver at the young age of 13 and this role continued in different capacities.
 It has had an enormous impact on me and I came to realize that I did not always consider my own self care needs as I cared for others.
 Stress and the health impacts of caregiving for those with life-limiting illnesses was a dedicated focus in my undergraduate and graduate studies and has become my career passion.
 I engage in both group and individual support in this line of work.